 How will the expiration affect corporate tax rates?

-The corporate tax rate, which was lowered to 21% under the TCJA, is set to increase.
-Specific rates will depend on new legislation, but rates could revert to pre-TCJA levels of around 35%.
+The corporate tax rate, which was lowered to 21% under the TCJA, was set to increase.
+Thankfully, the Big Beautiful Bill was passed in July to avoid this.

 What about Section 179 expensing?